Hossein-1990/Mathematica-in-GR-and-Cosmology/README.md

 Notes:
 ------

--For getting the complete vesrion of a specific code, right click on it and hit 'save link as' to download that.
+- For getting the complete vesrion of a specific code, right click on it and hit 'save link as' to download that.

--The full explanation on examples, is above them.
+- The full explanation on examples, is above them.

 Example
 --------